Doing Business in Kenya

 Kenya belongs to the East African Economic Area

 - Bethwell Allan Ogot

 - Kenya is one of the leading economies in East Africa.

 - Kenya is a frontier market.

 - The strategic location of Kenya and its well-developed business infrastructure make

 it a natural choice for foreign investors and international companies.

-The economy of Kenya has revealed a marked growth making its way up the recuperate path since 2002.
-Under the Economic Recovery Strategy for Wealth and Employment
+- The Economy of Kenya has revealed a marked growth is making its way up the recuperate path since 2002.

+- Under the Economic Recovery Strategy for Wealth and Employment

 the economy of Kenya.

 prices and a slowdown in the global economic growth owing to the world

 financial crisis will have a negative effect on the Kenyan economy, high